TanujaKoranga/Smart-inventory-and-expiry-tracker/README.md

 # How to Run the Project

-1.Install JDK and MySQL
+1.Install JDK and MySQL.

-2.Create the database and products table
+2.Create the database and products table.

-3.Update database credentials in DBConnection.java
+3.Update database credentials in DBConnection.java.

-4.Compile the project
+4.Compile the project.

-5.Run WebServer.java
+5.Run WebServer.java.

-6.Open browser and go to: http://localhost:8080
+6.Open browser and go to: http://localhost:8080.

 # Developed By
 Tanuja Koranga